INFORMSJoC/2022.0221/README.md

 This repository provides the source code, data files and detailed results as reported in the article.

 The main folders are 'data', 'results', 'src' and 'test'.
-- '[inst](inst)': This folder includes instances of the multiple MINLPs benchmark problems.
+- '[data](data)': This folder includes instances of the multiple MINLPs benchmark problems.
 - '[src](src)': The source code.
 - '[results](results)': Detailed results, please see the README.md included in that folder for more information.